summer-7-hue/ATM_Stimulator/README.md

 This is a simple ATM program made using the C programming language.
 It allows a user to:

-- Check balance
+- Check the balance
-- Deposit money
+- Deposit money in account
-- Withdraw money
+- Withdraw money from account
 - Change the PIN
 - View the transaction history